britram/rains-prototype/draft-trammell-rains-protocol.md

 The information model in this section omits information elements required by the resolution mechanism itself; these are defined in more detail in
 {{cbor}} and {{protocol-def}}.

-## Namespace Assumptions

-TODO: prosify: The RAINS Information Model makes a few assumptions about the namespaces in which assertions are made:

-- federated namespace with delegation a la DNS (reference?)
-- delegations can be organization-level, or sub-organization-level. an organization level name is one that someone has paid a registrar to place in a registry, and contains additional information about the registrar and the registrant (reference for this terminology?)

 ## Assertion